-The final exam will take place on Thursday, December 7 from 12:00PM-2:00PM.
+The final exam will take place on Tuesday, May 8, 2018 from 3:30-5:30PM.

-In-class essay quizzes (20 percent of grade).
+In-class essay quizzes (10 percent of grade).
 Over the course of the semester, students will be administered brief, in-class attendance essay quizzes.
-These quizzes typically involve writing a brief response to a question based on recent readings and in-class discussions.
-The purpose of the attendance quizzes is to gauge critical thinking and students' participation in the course.
+These quizzes involve writing a brief response in which students will apply a criminological theory to a recent criminal event.
+The purpose of the quizzes is to gauge critical thinking and students' participation in the course.
 A missed quiz cannot be made up.
-However, I will drop the three lowest scores and the end of the semester.
+However, I will drop the two (2) lowest scores at the end of the semester.
 This means that if you miss a class in which an in-class essay quiz was administered, you will be able to drop this score.